 - Query: the specific term, or string of terms, that an actual searcher types into search box.
 To put it simply, searchers search for queries, you optimize your site for keywords.

 Keyword Research Basics for Creating a Baseline Keyword List

 To start your list, you need to perform some in-depth keyword research.
 First, think about what your fitness business does.
-Is it a martial arts school?
-Or is it a CrossFit® affiliate box?
+Is it a martial arts academy?
+Or is it an affiliate gym?
 Start drafting a list of basic keywords that describe what your fitness business is.
 Think of different variations for these terms.
-For example, martial arts school and martial arts studio are both popular terms to describe a martial arts business.
+For example, martial arts school and martial arts school are both popular terms to describe a martial arts business.
 Both gym and box are commonly used when referring to an affiliate fitness business.
 As you’re creating this initial list, try to think of everything your type of fitness business could possibly be called.